tw-mobile-chengdu/mobile-training-ios/src/Advanced/M04/README.md

 - Ignore the comments field, it is for later sessions.

 *The demo project already contains some code to help you fetch data from network and also it already has configuring network image api built.*

+### Advanced Requirements

+- Show all the images rather than just show 3 and make it looks like the wechat App.
+(Using collection view to display 9 grid images)
+- Filter all the data without content and images.
+- Show comments
+- Add comment (No need push the new comment to server)